mchenggit/machine-learning-samples/MachineLearningIntro.md

 # Introduction to Machine Learning

-[Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) is the study of computer algorithms that *automatically* improves through experience, and by the *use of data*.
+[Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) is the study of computer algorithms that *automatically* improve through experience, and by the *use of data*.
 Machine learning is not the same as programming, because it can automatically improve without more programming, but with more data.

 Broadly speaking, there are three different types of machine learning:
 - supervised learning, where the desired output for input data is already known.